-Probably the best place to snorkel in Puerto Vallarta is Los Arcos (the arches), which has been a National Marine Park since 1984.
+Looking to do some snorkeling in Puerto Vallarta?
+Probably the best place to snorkel in PV is Los Arcos (“the arches”), which has been a National Marine Park since 1984.

-The rocks can be seen from downtown PV, but you’ll need to take a boat ride to get there.
+The granite rocks that mark Los Arcos can be seen from downtown PV, but you’ll need to take a boat ride to get there.
 The water isn’t super-deep, and there aren’t necessarily the picturesque tropical scenes that you might see in the waters of the Caribbean or Hawaii.

 But there are some colorful fish and reefs, as well as lots of birds flying overhead.
 During my visit, folks from the boat threw some bits of bread to attract the fish to the surface.
 Score!